Jobarah-zz/Automaton-Drawer/README.md

 # Automaton-Drawer

-Project developer using kotlin programming language and Jgraph/Javafx for the UI implementation.
+Project developed using kotlin programming language and Jgraph/Javafx for the UI implementation.

-The project consists in topics merely of Computational Theory of Automatons providing the ease to model automatons graphically and transforming them to regular expressiosns and backwards.
+The project consists in topics merely of Computational Theory of Automatons, providing the ease to model automatons graphically and transforming them to regular expressiosns and backwards.
 #Solving

 *Deterministic Finite Automaton (DFA)